Unknown240/masslooking/README.md

 × install curl,php,ruby,lolcat

 (WARNING)
-1. You must follow instructions from they
+1. You must follow instructions from tools

 2. Your data instagram must be fresh with Email & Number Your Phone